rachelesmee/website/index.md

 ### FOSS4GUK 2020 Online

-We will be hosting FOSS4GUK Online at the end of May or the beginning of June.
-We are currently working out the details of the event and the tech stuff and will confirm more details soon.
+OSGeo:UK are planning a one day online FOSS4G event which will run at the end of May or in early June (dates to be finalised soon).
+This will be an online-only event intended to give us a little FOSS4G fix while we are in, or just coming out of, lock-down.
+It will be a chance to share some of the work we've been doing during (or in spite of) this strange time, as well as a useful experiment in how we can run online conferences alongside our face to face events in the future.

+We welcome technical talks, demos (we're not sure we can accommodate workshops), user stories (particularly ones about the use of FOSS4G tech during the Covid19 crisis), thought pieces...
+In fact we welcome any talks that are based on Open Source Geo and are not pushing a sales message.
 Please submit talks or demos for FOSS4G UK Online [here](https://docs.google.com/forms/d/e/1FAIpQLSe_1Hs7RGp1sx7sPAB2KMBanDW36ELkxHJE8nl5_3iMnVivjg/viewform){:target="_newpage"}

 If you want to volunteer or help in some way please [email us](mailto:osgeuk@gmail.com)